carpentries/instructor-training/_episodes/12-summarize.md

 keypoints:
 - "Use 'one up, one down' to get wide-ranging feedback."
 ---

+> ## Reflecting on the Day
+>
+> Before we wrap up for the day, take a moment to think over
+> everything we covered today.
+On a piece of paper, write
+> down something that captures what you want to remember about
+> the day.
+The trainers won't look at this - it's just for you.
+>
+> If you don't know where to start, consider
+> the following list for a starting point:
+>
+> * draw a concept map, connecting the material
+> * draw pictures or a comic depicting one of the day's concepts
+> * write an outline of the topics we covered
+> * write a paragraph or “journal” entry about your
+> exeperience of the training today
+> * write down one thing that struck you the most
+>
+{: .challenge}

 As homework overnight,
 please read our [operations guide]({{ site.swc_site }}/workshops/operations/) and the checklists it links to.